-Subject to the constraints (1)(2)(3)(4)(5) defined above.
-Since the BV decomposition solves the above problem without constraint (2), and the schedule length of BV is at most M, then $D \ge M$ .
-Therefore there will be rate matrices that are schedulable by the BV decomposition but not by the LJ decomposition.
-This will especially be true if the amount of low jitter guaranteed traffic is a large fraction of the total switch traffic.
-In the applications that we consider the lowjitter traffic is a relatively small fraction of the total switch traffic.
+subject to the constraints (1)-(5) defined above.
+Since the BV decomposition solves the above problem without constraint (2), and the schedule length of BV is at most M, then $D \ge M$.
+Therefore, there will be rate matrices that can be scheduled by the BV decomposition but not by the LJ decomposition.
+This will especially be true if the amount of low-jitter guaranteed traffic is a large fraction of the total switch traffic.
+In the applications that we consider the low-jitter traffic is a relatively small fraction of the total switch traffic.
 This is a valid assumption within the context of the EF class, that is expected to occupy less than 50% of the total bandwidth.
-In our experiments we varied the low-jitter traffic load from 10% to 60% and all the rate matrices were schedulable with LJD.
+In our experiments we varied the low-jitter traffic load from 10% to 80% and all the rate matrices could be scheduled with LJD.
 As in the case of BV decomposition, the LJ decomposition of the rate matrix is not unique.
 Unlike the BV decomposition, the integer programming problem ILJD is NP-hard.
-The proof of the theorem below is a simple variant of a proof due to Rendl [19].
-(In [19] the number of matrices in the decomposition is restricted to n, which is not the case here.)
+The proof of the theorem below is a simple variant of a proof due to Rendl [23].
+(In [23], the number of matrices in the decomposition is restricted to n, which is not the case here.)